 - 3. If you have already cloned your forked GitHub repository to your home directory on OSCER, you will need to adjust the URL for the remote by following these steps: - 1.
-Make sure you are in your local repository directory by typing cd /DScourseS24. - 2.
-Type

-- 3. Do a git pull and then a git push to make sure things work well with the new SSH tokens. - 4.
+Make sure you are in your local repository directory by typing cd /DScourseS25. - 2.
+Type git remote set-url origin git@github.com: [your-github-username]/DScourseS25.
+Note that you can also git this url from the same place that you get the clone on your github fork.
+Just go to the "SSH" instead of "HHTPS" section. - 3.
+Do a git pull and then a git push to make sure things work well with the new SSH tokens. - 4.
 If you have not already, clone your forked GitHub repository to your home directory on OSCER by following these steps: - 1.
 Make sure you are in your home directory by typing cd ~. - 2.
-Type git clone git@github.com:[your-github-username]/DScourseS24.git - 3.
+Type git clone git@github.com:[your-github-username]/DScourseS25.git - 3.
 Check that everything works by typing 1s and hitting enter.
-You should see a directory called "DScourseS24" and if you change to that directory, you should see an identical directory and file structure to what is on your GitHub private fork of the course repo. - 5.
-Go to www.overleaf.com and create another .tex document, this time naming it PS2_LastName.tex.
-In it, write down a list (in a LaTeX itemize envrionment) that outlines the main tools of a data scientist (as discussed in class).
+You should see a directory called "DScourseS25" and if you change to that directory, you should see an identical directory and file structure to what is on your GitHub private fork of the course repo. - 5.
+Go to www.overleaf.com and create another.tex document, this time naming it PS2_LastName.tex.
+In it, write down a list (in a LaTeX itemize environment) that outlines the main tools of a data scientist (as discussed in class).
 Compile the PDF. - 6.
 Compile your .tex file, download the PDF and .tex file, and transfer it to your cloned repository on OSCER.
-There are many ways to do this; you may ask an AI chatbot or simply drag-and-drop using VS Code.
+There are many ways to do this; you may ask an AI chatbot (which will probably give you some terminal commands you can use at the RStudio terminal or similar) or simply drag-and-drop using an SFTP client like FileZilla, WinSCP or Cyberduck.
 Do not put these files in your fork on your personal laptop; otherwise git will detect a merge conflict and that will be a painful process to resolve. - 7.
 Make sure that your .tex and .pdf files have the correct naming convention (see top of this problem set for directions) and are located in the correct directory.
 If the directory does not exist, create it using the mkdir command.

 - 8. Update your OSCER git repository (in your OSCER home directory) by using the following commands:

 - cd ~

-- cd DScourseS24/ProblemSets/PS2 (note: you may need to create the PS2 directory if it doesn't exist)
+- cd DScourseS25/ProblemSets/PS2 (note: you may need to create the PS2 directory if it doesn't exist)

 - git add PS2_LastName.

 - git commit -m 'Completed PS2'

 - git push origin master